Senior Media Planner Resume Example

 Start by picking accomplishments that show your impact.
 I like using numbers-like “managed $200K in ad spend” or “increased CTR by 35%”-to make results clear.

 Use bullet points to keep things sharp and easy to scan.
-Mention successful campaigns, new partnerships, or process improvements.
+Mention successful campaigns, new partnerships, or process improvements, similar to what you’d highlight in an event planner cover letter.
 This helps employers see what you really bring to the table.

 If you lead a team or train others, call that out too.
 Even if you’re newer, focus on recognition earned or problems solved.
 Employers want to see real examples, not just daily tasks.